ReinoutStevens/damp.qwal/README.md

           (with-current [curr] (has-info curr info)))))

-In this query we describe a path that starts in :foo.
+In this query we describe a path that starts in `:foo`.
 It skips an arbitrary number of worlds by using `(q=>*)`, and then binds `info` to the current node.
 This means that `info` will take all the values of reachable nodes from `:foo`.
 We have a loop if there is a possible